Khazady/blog-and-auth-page-router/public/content/posts/en/react-js.md

 # React

-## React vs Vanilla JS:
+## React vs. Vanilla JS:

-- React code is more readable (JSX = JS + HTML in 1 file)
+- React code is more readable (JSX = JS + HTML in one file)
 - Components
-- JS is imperative (буквально даёшь пошаговые инструкции)
+- JS is imperative (you literally give step-by-step instructions)
-- React is declarative (описываешь что именно ты делаешь)
+- React is declarative (you describe what you want to achieve)

 ```javascript
 // Imperative